otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-node-js-rest-api-2.md

 }
 ```

 Time to test it out.
 Firstly, start the development server, then go to **Postman**.
-Enter the URL - http://localhost:3000/api/institutions, then perform a **POST** request.
+Enter the URL - http://localhost:3000/api/institutions and data, then perform a **POST** request.

 The response contains `success` and `data`. `data` contains the **document's** `id`, `name` and **version**.